 Our EV Vision

-Singapore aims to reduce peak land transport emissions by 80% by or around mid-century.
+Singapore aims to reduce land transport emissions in support of Singapore’s net-zero goal.
 The electrification of vehicles alongside walking, cycling and taking public transport are key initiatives that will help us achieve this target.

 In Singapore, where most of our power is generated from natural gas, we can be more sustainable by switching from internal combustion engine (ICE) vehicles to electric vehicles (EVs).
 An EV emits half the amount of CO2 as compared to a similar vehicle powered by ICE.
 If all our light vehicles run on electricity, we would reduce carbon emissions by 1.5 to 2 million tonnes, or about 4% of total national emissions.